sarabayushman/Tangent/README.md

 - Screen modules are separated into `activeScreen` and `inactiveScreen` to keep the UI flow modular.
 - The inactive UI is currently defined in `dev/screen/inactiveScreen/inactiveScreen.ui`.

-## Roadmap

-Planned areas of development include:

-1. refining the active sidebar experience
-2. adding structured navigation and interaction flows
-3. integrating AI and automation capabilities
-4. supporting utility modules such as search and file staging
-5. improving styling, responsiveness, and packaging for release

 ## Contributing